rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-go.md

 the consumer dies.
 It's fine even if processing a message takes a very, very long time.

-Message acknowledgments are turned on by default.
-It's time to turn them off using the `false,  // auto-ack` option and send a proper acknowledgment from the worker `d.Ack(true)`, once we're done with a task.
+To turn off auto acknowledgment, pass `false, // auto-ack` and send a proper acknowledgment from the worker `d.Ack(true)`, once we're done with a task.

 <pre class="sourcecode go">